Information-Thermodynamic Bound on Information Flow in Turbulent Cascade: Abstract

 \section{Abstract}

 We investigate the nature of information flow in turbulence from an information-thermodynamic viewpoint.
-For the shell model with thermal noise, we show that information of large-scale eddies is transferred to small scales along with the energy cascade.
-The information transfer rate is characterized by the large-eddy turnover time.
-Furthermore, we numerically show that the information-thermodynamic efficiency is extremely low compared to other typical information processing systems such as Maxwell's demon.
-This result implies that transferring information from large to small scales involves enormous thermodynamic costs, indicating the poor performance of turbulence as an information processing system.
+For the fully developed three-dimensional fluid turbulence described by the fluctuating Navier--Stokes equation, we prove that information of large-scale eddies is transferred to small scales along with the energy cascade.
+We numerically illustrate our findings using a shell model and further show that in the inertial range, the intensity of the information flow is nearly constant and can be scaled by the large-eddy turnover time.
+Our numerical results also suggest that the corresponding information-thermodynamic efficiency is quite low compared to other typical information processing systems such as Maxwell's demon.
+These findings provide a new perspective on how universality and intermittency of turbulent fluctuations emerge at small scales.

-\paragraph*{Introduction.}\parhyphen[0pt] Various phenomena observed in complicated systems such as the Earth system~\cite{steffen2018trajectories,ghil2020physics,fan2021statistical} and chemical reaction network~\cite{feinberg2019foundations} can be regarded as nonequilibrium cooperative phenomena that emerge from many-body interactions.
-To elucidate and control the dynamics behind such phenomena, it is pertinent to focus on information transfer between components constituting the system.
-Particularly in mesoscopic systems affected by thermal fluctuations, the nature of such information transfer can be described by information thermodynamics~\cite{parrondo2015thermodynamics}.
-Information thermodynamics is essentially stochastic thermodynamics for subsystems~\cite{seifert2012stochastic,peliti2021stochastic} and provides constraints that are consistent with thermodynamics on the exchange of information between subsystems.
-Recently, it has been applied to information processing at the cellular level in biological systems~\cite{barato2014efficiency,sartori2014thermodynamic,ito2015maxwell,hartich2016sensory,amano2022insights} and even to deterministic chemical reaction networks~\cite{penocchio2022information}.

-Turbulent cascade is also a nonequilibrium cooperative phenomenon that emerges from extremely complicated interactions.
-In fully developed three-dimensional fluid turbulence, kinetic energy is transferred conservatively from large to small scales~\cite{Frisch}.
-This energy cascade phenomenon can be described intuitively as the successive generation of smaller vortices by the stretching of larger vortices.
-Along with the energy cascade, fluctuations of small-scale quantities (e.g., the energy dissipation rate) follow those of large-scale quantities (e.g., the energy injection rate) with a time delay that corresponds to the large-eddy turnover time~\cite{yasuda2014quasi,goto2017hierarchy,araki2021intrinsic}.
-Moreover, the energy cascade induces chaos synchronization of small-scale motions, where small-scale velocity field is slaved to the chaotic dynamics of large-scale velocity field~\cite{pecora1990synchronization,boccaletti2002synchronization,yoshida2005regeneration,lalescu2013synchronization,vela2021synchronisation}.
-These phenomena suggest that information flow manifests the intrinsic characteristics of turbulence dynamics.